 St Mary Redcliffe Church Organ Scholarship

-The current rate is £900, payable in two instalments (in January and June of each academic year).
-Occasional fees as a singer or deputy organist may be payable from time to time.
+The current rate is £1000, payable in two instalments (in January and June of each academic year).
+Occasional extra fees as a singer or deputy organist may be payable from time to time.

 Method of application

-The scholar would be responsible to the Vicar through the Director of Music.
-There is also an Assistant Organist who will work closely with the organ scholar.
-Duties would include playing the organ at some services, possible singing in the choir (if a counter-tenor, tenor or bass), and scope for training in the direction of the choir.
+The scholar is responsible to the Vicar through the Director of Music.
+There are also two Assistant Organists (job share) who work closely with the organ scholar.
+Duties include playing the organ at some services, possible singing in the choir (if an alto, tenor or bass), and scope for training in the direction of the choir.

-The duties would normally involve attendance at the choral services each Sunday and full rehearsals on Fridays.
+The duties normally involve attendance at the choral services each Sunday and full rehearsals on Fridays.

-All adults who work with children in church are required to have CRB clearance and references.
-Details of the procedure will be given to the successful candidate who will be required to ‘sign up’ at Bristol Diocese Church House on Great George Street as soon as possible after their arrival in Bristol.
-The Director of Music and/or Child Protection officer will supply details of what needs to be done.
+All adults who work with children in church are required to have DBS clearance and references.
+Details of the procedure will be given to the successful candidate

-Informal enquiries about the position will also be welcomed by Andrew Kirk, Director of Music & Organist: 0117 929 1487 or email firstname.lastname@example.org.
+Informal enquiries about the position will be welcomed by Andrew Kirk, Director of Music & Organist: 0117 231 0065 or email: firstname.lastname@example.org

 Organs at the University